Kailua-Kona Hawaii is situated where the southwest slope of Hawaii Island, the Big Island's Hualalai Volcano meets the ocean.

-Further inland you'll find other shopping centers such as the Lanihau Center and the Kona Coast Shopping Center.
+Further inland you'll find other shopping spots such as the Lanihau Center and the Kona Coast Shopping Center.

-Ranging from moderately expensive to fast food, you're sure to find something you'll want to eat in Kailua-Kona.
+Ranging from moderately expensive to fast food, you're sure to find something to your taste in Kailua-Kona.

 Parking in Kailua-Kona

 Parking is difficult in Kailua-Kona.
 It's one of the biggest complaints you'll hear from visitors.
-The lack on on-street parking is also one of the charms of the town.
+The lack of on-street parking is also one of the charms of the town.

 You're unlikely to find any free parking unless you're willing to park quite far from Aliʻi Drive and walk.